rahalrazika/Ruby-Linter/README.md

 $ git clone git@github.com:jacobrees/Ruby-Linter.git
 ```

-To launch an instance of this game inside of your terminal you will need to navigate into the repository you have just cloned.
+To launch DragonLintAlpha inside of your terminal you will need to navigate into the repository you have just cloned.
 You will do this by using `cd` inside of your terminal.
-Once you are inside of this folder run the command `bin/main.rb` and this will start the game.
+Once you are inside of this folder run the command `bin/main.rb` and this will launch the program.

 Below shows the following commands you will need to run to achieve this: